Janeese Lewis George declares victory in D.C.'s mayoral primary

-Kenyan McDuffie conceded the mayoral race to Ward 4 Councilmember Janeese Lewis George on Thursday.
-She had a commanding lead after partial, first-round results were released, and McDuffie has acknowledged that he would be unable to make up the difference.
+Lewis George had a commanding lead after partial, first-round results were released, and McDuffie acknowledged in his concession that he would be unable to make up the difference.

-“While the final certification process will continue, it is clear that the voters have chosen a different path,” reads a statement from McDuffie, adding that he called Lewis George to congratulate her on her victory.
+“While the final certification process will continue, it is clear that the voters have chosen a different path,” reads a statement from McDuffie, adding that he called Lewis George to congratulate her.

-In D.C.’s first-ever election using ranked-choice voting, Lewis George ran on an ambitious platform focused squarely on affordability.
-She earned the backing of unions and progressive advocacy organizations, while McDuffie was endorsed by members of the city’s political establishment, as well as business and trade groups.
+In D.C.’s first-ever election using ranked-choice voting, Lewis George earned the backing of unions and progressive advocacy organizations, while McDuffie was endorsed by members of the city’s political establishment, as well as business and trade groups.

 "The history being made tonight is not being made by me,” said Lewis George at her election night party.
 “It's being made by all of us.
 Over the past year, we assembled the most diverse coalition in this city's history, united by a simple notion that government must put people first."